AquaCal

 OF

-Display shows OF or OFF and unit will not respond to thermostat changes.
+The display shows OF or OFF, and the unit will not respond to thermostat changes.

 External Control or Service Mode Active